patrick-singrin/dive/README.md

 For best practices and troubleshooting when creating new CSS components and their stories, see [src/components/README.md](src/components/README.md).

+**Note:** CSS variables used in your component's styles are now automatically forwarded to the shadow DOM.
+You do not need to manually forward variables—just use them in your CSS and they will be available in your Lit component.

 ---

 _For questions or improvements, open an issue or contact the maintainers._